codio/site/source/docs/boxes/specifics/node.html.md

 You can install Node modules using the npm package manager.
 Check out [howtonode.org](http://howtonode.org/introduction-to-npm) for a good introduction to npm.

 ##Accessing your application
-Once your Node app is up and running, you can access your project from a browser or API call etc. This is easily using the following URL
+Once your Node app is up and running, you can access your project from a browser or API call etc. This is easily using done using [Preview button](/docs/ide/inline-preview).
+When you click it, you will see the URL to your Box, which will look something like this

 `word1-word2.codiodev.com:port`